DefenderOfBasic/notebook/source/content/whiteboard.md

 								"content": [
 									{
 										"type": "text",
-										"text": "this + the IRL testing I do is sufficient to get a \"complete\" picture of human civilization, as complete as I can "
+										"text": "what I do on twitter is a bit more sophisticated than this - I think I have actively been engineering egregores (creating language that binds humans) and that has real world impact"
 									}
 								]
 							}